 It must have been unnervingly quiet as John White made his way through the abandoned settlement at Roanoke in 1587.
 In the three years since he'd left, the colonists on Roanoke Island had vanished without a trace.
 What horrors had taken place here?
 Where had his family and the others gone?

-This group of settlers, called planters in the English vernacular of the age, came to be known as the lost colony of Roanoke.
+This group of settlers came to be known as the lost colony of Roanoke.
 The shroud of mystery surrounding their fate has kept them alive in the annals of U.S. history as much as the successful colonies that followed.

 There were two expeditions to Roanoke before what would become the lost colony was established in 1587.
 The first was exploratory, the second (in 1585) consisted of 100 men who lived on the island for 10 months before returning to England.
 These early expeditions quickly deteriorated any initial warm feelings the Native Americans had toward the English.
 The settlers routinely kidnapped local tribal leaders and held them for ransom, despite relying on these "savages" for food and supplies [source: Lane].